Skip to main content

 Spacesuit Notes

-Spacesuit, Armored: Sealed, full body.
-Protects against the vacuum of space and provides 24 hours of air.
-If the wearer suffers a Wound without Soaking, the suit loses integrity without an adhesive patch.
+Spacesuit, Armored: A sealed, full-body armored void suit that protects against vacuum and provides 24 hours of air.
+If the wearer suffers a Wound without Soaking, the suit loses integrity unless repaired with an adhesive patch.

 Shields

-A shield protects against half its wielder’s opponents if attacked by multiple foes on the same Action Card.
+A shield protects against half of a wielder’s attackers if attacked by multiple foes on the same Action Card.

 Polymer shields have Hardness 10 and provide +4 Armor if someone attempts to shoot through them.